drdaeman/firesync/README.md

   services, but it issues tokens that are understood by our Sync service and that should be enough, at least for starters.

 - Some parts of Sync service are here.
-But it's not yet complete, at least I wasn't able to make two Firefox instances sync with each other.
+I was able to get two Firefox instances sync with each other, although there were some occasional problems (e.g. not seeing other browser's updates) that I haven't debugged yet.

-- Profiles return username, email address and a random picture (from lorempixel.com).
+- Profiles return username, email address and a static picture.
   This uses very primitive OAuth2 token server implementation that's not suitable for storing any really private data.
   So, be sure to read the source code about the limitations.

 What doesn't (TODO)
 -------------------

-- Sync still doesn't work.
+- Sync implementation is incomplete.

 - Profile editing is not implemented.